 Spill response plans are often subject to regulatory oversight, which means that various entities have a mandate to enforce compliance.
 These entities include:

-Occupational Safety and Health Administration (OSHA): OSHA is responsible for ensuring a safe and healthy work environment.
-The agency requires companies to maintain procedures for handling hazardous materials and to train employees on how to handle such materials safely.
+Occupational Safety and Health Administration (OSHA): OSHA enforces regulations that ensure a safe and healthy work environment.
+Specifically, the agency requires companies to establish procedures for handling hazardous materials and to train employees on safe handling practices.

-State and local governments: States and local governments may have hazardous material that companies must comply with.
-The ordinances may require businesses to have spill response plans in place and may also impose fines for non-compliance
+In addition, state and local governments may have their own hazardous material regulations that companies must follow.
+These ordinances may require businesses to develop written plans and can impose fines for non-compliance.

 Insurance companies: Insurance companies may require companies to have spill response plans in place before insuring them against environmental damages.
-Companies that fail to comply with spill response plans risk having their insurance policies canceled or premiums raised.
+Companies that fail to comply with these plans risk having their insurance policies canceled or premiums raised.

-Spill response plans are essential to ensuring that hazardous chemicals and oils are handled safely, and their impact on human health and the environment minimized.
-They not only prevent spills but also enable companies to respond efficiently and effectively by providing guidelines for spill response procedures, notification, prevention, training, and documentation.
+Spill response plans play a critical role in ensuring that hazardous chemicals and oils are handled safely while minimizing their impact on human health and the environment.
+Furthermore, these plans help prevent spills and enable companies to respond quickly and effectively.
+They provide clear guidelines for spill response procedures, notification, prevention measures, employee training, and proper documentation.